Skip to main content

 Degree Requirements

 The program of study is designed to move students toward certification in their areas of expertise.
 Upon acceptance, each candidate is assigned a major professor to assist in designing an appropriate program of study.
-The MAT includes a minimum requirement of 36 credit hours.
-Each candidate is required to complete at least one semester of student teaching or internship.
+The MAT includes a minimum requirement of 33 credit hours.
+Each candidate is required to complete two semesters of residency.

 Course Load Information